 Likely not on the agenda, at least not yet, is the SECURE IT (Strengthening and Enhancing Cybersecurity by Using Research, Education, Information, and Technology) Act, introduced by Reps.
 Mary Bono Mack, R-Calif., and Marsha Blackburn, R-Tenn.
 This is an industry-friendly cybersecurity bill that mirrors legislation championed by Republicans in the Senate, but it has yet to be marked up by committee.

-This article appears in the April 23, 2012, edition of National Journal Daily.
+This article appears in the April 23, 2012 edition of NJ Daily.